H-Baidwan/h-baidwan.github.io/README.md

 # h-baidwan.github.io
-Official website for The Codex's Spectrum
+Official website for The Codex's Spectrum.